N123p/AWS_grocery_app/README.md

 ### 🗂️ **Amazon S3 (Simple Storage Service):**
    - Amazon S3 was used for static asset storage, ensuring cost-effective, durable, and highly available object storage.

-### 🔐 **IAM Roles (Identity & Access Management):**
-   - IAM Roles were implemented to securely manage permissions between AWS services without embedding static credentials within application code or instances.
-### 🛡️ **Security Groups (SG):**
-   - Acts as a virtual firewall for your EC2 instances to control inbound and outbound traffic based on defined rules.

 ### ⚙️ **Terraform (Infrastructure as Code):**
    - Terraform was adopted as the Infrastructure as Code (IaC) tool to provision and manage cloud infrastructure in a scalable, automated, and version-controlled manner.